 School of Nursing & Midwifery

 This is a BABCP level 2 accredited course and most Health Service Cognitive Behavioural Psychotherapy posts will stipulate that a requirement is accreditation or ‘working towards accreditation with the BABCP’.
-Graduants from this course will be eligible to be accredited at level two.
+Graduates from this course will be eligible to be accredited at level two.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes alongside sterling integration with business experts helps our students gain key leadership positions both nationally and internationally.